Elements-Agency/benjaminjyoung/content/artwork/massillon-helmet/index.md

 ## Artwork Purchase Options ##

 The original is currently being framed, and pending to be listed for sale.
-Price after professional framing with be $799.
-[Sign up for my newsletter](#footer), to be updated when the original is for sale.
+You can pre-order now.
+[Sign up for my newsletter](#footer), to be updated when the original is fully ready to purchase.